Nozbe/Michael.team/en/yt.md

 Change:
 youtu.be/VIDEOID
 To:
-Xoutu.be/VIDEOID
+xoutu.be/VIDEOID
 {% endhighlight %}

 I hope Google will not sue me for ordering a similar domain.
 It's for a good cause!

-## Enjoy!
+## [Why this page?][blog]

-Now you can watch videos on an iPad, iPhone or any other device without being tracked by Google/YouTube.
-When embedding the video it uses the "nocookie" option, which limits the tracking and it supports full screen and picture-in-picture on the iPadOS and iOS for most clips.
+I created this because the experience of watching video on YouTube got worse.
+They show pop-ups, they track you and they tempt you to bindge-watch by suggesting lots of videos on the side.

+This page solves most of these problems.
+It lets you embed *any YouTube video* (that has not been disabled for embedding) and watch it without being tracked (it uses the `nocookie` parameter), with full screen and picture-in-picture support on iPads.

 **[Read more about this page and share with your friends!
 Thanks!][blog]**